 Mission & History

-The mission of Court Appointed Special Advocates (CASA) is to advocate for the best interests of abused and neglected children in DuPage County’s Juvenile Court through the services of trained community volunteers.
-CASA’s vision is that all children deserve a safe and permanent environment where they can thrive.
+The mission of Court Appointed Special Advocates (CASA) is to advocate for the best interests of abused, neglected, dependent and vulnerable children in the DuPage County Court system.
+CASA’s vision is that all children deserve a safe, permanent and nurturing home where they can thrive.

 Who We Are